 There is no final paper in this course, nor is there an exam.
-Instead, students will build a digital course portfolio, consisting of a research blog, a mini digital project and a plan for a research project relevant to their interests.
-In addition, all those in the course will contribute to a collective project of historical significance to the region of Arabia/Western Asia.
+Instead, students will build a digital course portfolio, consisting of a research blog, a mini digital project and a plan for a research project relevant to their own intellectual interests.

 TEACHING AND LEARNING METHODOLOGIES:

 - This course will take place in a classroom, with both discussion of pre-assigned readings and hands on practicums.

 - Since students will be building their research blog and digital objects in NYU web hosting some of the hands on work can take place asynchronously and from their own computers.

 - Students will design, create and evaluate individual project concepts.
 They will present their practical work to the group incorporating feedback.

 - All writing is public and open in research blog format.
 Students may opt for anonymity in these blogs and may also erase the content at the end of the semester if they so desire.
 They will also have the option of archiving their work in a digital repository.